blackears/blenderTerrainSculpt/README.md

 # Terrain Sculpting Tool for Blender

 A tool for sculpting in Blender with a focus on terrain.
 Blender's default sculpting tools are great for character models, but are difficult to use when you're trying to sculpt terrain.
-This tool suite provides options for levelling ground, creating ramps and constraining your changes to be perpendicular to the ground.
+This tool suite provides options for leveling ground, creating ramps and constraining your changes to be perpendicular to the ground.
 It's meant to allow you to quickly block in a terrain in the early stages of your project.

 These tools can be accessed through the **Kitfox - Terrain** panel on the right of the 3D Viewport.
 You can also access them from the uv unwrap menu (press U while in edit mode).

 ### Basic usage

-Start by creating the mesh for your terrian (for example, a grid mesh that is 100 x 100 units).
+Start by creating the mesh for your terrain (for example, a grid mesh that is 100 x 100 units).
 Make sure you are in Object mode.
 Select the object and click the **Terrain Brush for Meshes** button in the **Terrain Sculpt Mesh Brush** panel.
 The tool will start and a pink circle will appear under your mouse cursor.
 Click and drag on the mesh to sculpt your terrain.

 The tool will also work if you have multiple mesh objects selected.
 This can be used to create seamless transitions between two meshes.